IFM-Ulm/ro-pr-fw/Readme.md

 The file params.csv contains some additional information (row-wise) about the design itself: an identifier, the number off ring-oscillators per bitstream, the number of partial bitstreams for parent implementation 1 and 2, the total number of partial bitstreams and the file sizes of the .bin files.

-A textual summary of the run creation is provided in the file \emph{placement_results.txt}.
+A textual summary of the run creation is provided in the file placement_results.txt.

 #### Creating the SD-Card image
 The framework flow following the creation of the partial constraint sets and runs is straight-forward.